Visualizing Vulnerability Management with Enhanced Asset Detail

 We have also reworked the timeline graph.
 In keeping with our philosophy to present the information in an asset-centric way, the timeline will clearly show - in the last 12 months - when an asset was scanned the last time.
 Moreover, if we’re unable to complete scans on it, a red dot is displayed.
 If an asset has red and green dots split far apart, we would recommend our customer investigate why the asset wasn’t scanned recently.
 Freshness of vulnerability information is important for a number of reasons, most of all, it impacts the prioritization of vulnerabilities.

 Assets can still be scanned on a daily, weekly or monthly schedule (or not at all), and their next scheduled scan period will be displayed on the last column.
-We’ve also added an indicator if a scan is currently being run the asset, with an estimate of how long scans should take.
+We’ve also added an indicator to the vulnerability scanning software, if a scan is currently being run the asset, with an estimate of how long scans should take.

 Asset Detail Panels for Improved Vulnerability Management Visualization